 Intelligent Imaging Systems (IIS) is now supplying state departments of transportation with its IIS Smart Parking solutions intended specifically for trucks at rest stop stations.

 In fact, installations were just finished in Ohio as part of the Mid America Association of State Transportation Officials (MAASTO) program.
 This project brings together eight Midwestern states for the first Regional Truck Parking Information Management System (TPIMS).

 With IIS Smart Parking, 18 rest stops off Ohio’s Interstates 70, 75, and U.S. Route 33 were geared up with ground sensors.
+This covers many of the major cities in the state, including Columbus.
 Remarkably, these ground sensors supply information on how many parking spots are currently available at that time.
 Even better, that data is then broadcast in real time on highway signs so truck drivers can be apprised of the availability of parking spaces at the next rest stop.

 The system was put into place along the area’s high volume freight routes through Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Ohio, and Wisconsin.
 The underlying concept behind the system is to have truck drivers, dispatchers, and others see and reap the benefits from an integrated parking system that spans multiple states.

 The Severity of the Problem of Truck Parking